SwiftMindInstitute/open-source/packages/utils/README.md

 # Utils

-A collection of utils functions by BlueSky.
+A collection of utility functions by BlueSky.

 # Functions